 Last week I wrote a post that showcased traditional Christmas tablescapes.
-This week is all about happy color that is not generally associated with Christmas.
+This week is all about happy color that is not generally associated with Christmas with Alternative Christmas Tabletop Ideas.
 While red and green will always play a part in Christmas, I do love the unexpected freshness of red and turquoise paired together.

 How about a punch of purple?

-I would coin this table Rustic Elegance.
+I would call this table Rustic Elegance.
 The addition of a mustardy gold pairs well with the purple.
 The wooden table and stone walls captured my heart.

 Perhaps you like purple’s pretty cousin, pink?
 I love the addition of the gold ribbon to really tie in the collection of vintage Shiny Brites.